Perfect truss construction for the ROYAL STAGE IN LONDON

 From the initial idea to the finished overall construction – everything in-house, everything HOF.

-The Royal Ballet & Opera House London is much more than just a job.
+The Royal Ballet and Opera London is much more than just a job.

 It is a statement – and a glimpse into the future of truss technology.